Ravenstine/skillex/README.md

 - Rapidly prototype fun & useful skills through human-readable configuration.
 - Easily handle many complex states within a skill.
 - Compile your intent schema from your skill configuration.
+Never be baffled at synatx errors in your schema.†

 ## Structure